flexera-public/policy_templates/cost/turbonomics/allocate_virtual_machines_recommendations/azure/README.md

-# Turbonomics Allocate Virtual Machine Recommendations Azure
+# Turbonomic Allocate Virtual Machine Recommendations Azure

 ## What it does

-The Turbonomics Allocate Virtual Machines Recommendations Azure policy utilizes Turbonomics [Credentials](https://turbonomic.com/api/v3/markets/{market_uuid}/actions) endpoint to provide Azure VM allocation recommendations for Reserved Instance coverage.
-From these recommendations we provide monthly savings estimates based on Turbonomics per hour costs
+The Turbonomic Allocate Virtual Machines Recommendations Azure policy utilizes Turbonomic [Credentials](https://turbonomic.com/api/v3/markets/{market_uuid}/actions) endpoint to provide Azure VM allocation recommendations for Reserved Instance coverage.
+From these recommendations we provide monthly savings estimates based on Turbonomic per hour costs

 ## Functional Details

-- The policy queries the /api/v3/markets/{market_uuid}/actions endpoint for the turbonomics api and based on action will return action details and savings for on-boarded cloud instances
+- The policy queries the /api/v3/markets/{market_uuid}/actions endpoint for the Turbonomic API and based on action will return action details and savings for on-boarded cloud instances
 - The policy will error after a day, the authorization cookie parameter will need to be refreshed and re-run manually
 - There is a need to run the login credentials against the [Credentials](https://xxxx.turbonomic.com/api/v3/login) endpoint to manually recieve cookie authorization